Lance Wilkinson: Relationships

 Writers created an on-screen partnership between Lance and Amy.
 They eventually break-up and writers paired Lance with Megan Townsend (Allison Byrne).
 Despite his new romance, Amy continued to play a central role to his story.
 Amy begins interfering in their relationship because she wants to protect Lance from Megan.
 Bibby told Belinda Young (TV Week) that Amy dislikes Megan and decides to follow them.
 Bibby stated that "Lance's love life is interesting" because he has two blonde females fighting over him.
 Lance becomes concerned about Amy's reluctance to accept Megan and accuses her of being a stalker.
 Bibby explained that there is "a series of coincidences where Amy happens to be in the same place Lance is, so Lance jumps to the conclusion that she must be stalking him."
 Writers initially depicted Lance in enjoyment over Amy's jealously but this changes when Amy sabotages Lance and Megan's romantic evening.
 He later realises that Megan is just "stringing him along" and they break-up.
 Despite his newfound single status, the pair continue to play a "jealous mind game".
 Bibby stated that "Lance has to eat his words and what's worse is that Amy rubs it in."
 Bibby was hopeful that Lance and Amy would reunite because their mutual attraction always remained.

+Departure

+In November 2000, Jackie Brygel of the Herald Sun reported that Bibby had quit Neighbours and had already filmed his last scenes.
+Bibby told Brygel that he rejected a new two-year contract as he decided that it was time to move on.
+He said "You don't know what other doors are going to open until you close one door.
+So I've made myself available and now we'll see what happens."
+Bibby said he intended to audition for drama schools in Sydney and Perth.
+The actor was emotional during his last day on set, telling Brygel that the cast had helped him grow up and were like a family to him.
+Bibby's final scenes were not scheduled to be broadcast until 2001, but he told Brygel that Lance's exit would not be dramatic.
+He explained: "I don't die or lose any limbs either, so that's good.
+I'm glad because I do feel quite attached to old Lance by now."